vyomasystems-lab/challenges-avishekchoudhary/level3_design/readme_level3.md

 1.The values are assigned to the input port using
 ```
-dut.Col.value = 2
+dut.reset.value = 1

 ```
 The assert statement is used for comparing the Keypad's output to the expected value.

 The following error is seen:
 ```
- assert dut.Code.value == 1,f"There is bug in the design because {dut.Code.value}!=2"
+ assert dut.state.value == 1,f"state = {dut.state.value}!=1.So there is a bug in the design."
-                     AssertionError: There is bug in the design because 0000!=2
+                     AssertionError: state = 000010!=1.So there is a bug in the design.

 ```

 ## Test Scenario **(1)**
-- Test Inputs: Col=2
+- Test Inputs: reset=1
-- Expected Output: Code = 1 or 0001
+- Expected Output: state = 1 or 000001
-- Observed Output in the DUT dut.Code.value=0000
+- Observed Output in the DUT dut.state.value=000010

 Output mismatches for the above inputs proving that there is a design bug